 Minnesotans deserve access to a reliable, convenient and efficient EV charging network that meets both the needs of consumers and the market.
 Legislative action is required by the Minnesota Legislature to overcome these hurdles to private investment and make this network a reality.

-Minnesota HF 413 and Minnesota SF 1296 contain extremely concerning language regarding the capabilities of electric utilities to rate-base chargers.
-HF 413 and SF 1296 require that utilities submit transportation electrification plans every three years, which can include utility owned chargers.
+CAP opposed Minnesota HF 413 and Minnesota SF 1296, two bills which contained extremely concerning language regarding the capabilities of electric utilities to build and own EV chargers using ratepayer funds.
+HF 413 and SF 1296 would have required utilities to submit Transportation Electrification Plans every three years.
+These plans could include proposals to build utility owned chargers.
 What’s worse, this legislation would enable utilities to recoup the costs of the installation and operation of their EV chargers by spreading the costs to their existing electric customers.
-While electric utilities would still be required to submit their plans to the Minnesota Public Utilities Commission for approval, these bills not only condone utility ownership of EV chargers, but also provide the legislative authority to rate-base the construction and operation of these chargers.
-The Minnesota Legislature is currently considering these bills.
-We encourage all CAP members with operations in Minnesota to reach out to their legislators and express their strong opposition to these bills.
-HF 413 is currently in the House Climate and Energy Finance and Policy Committee and SF 1296 is currently in the Senate Transportation Committee.
+While electric utilities would still be required to submit their plans to the Minnesota Public Utilities Commission for approval, these bills not only encouraged utility ownership of EV chargers, but also provided the legislative authority to rate-base the construction and operation of these chargers.
+While these bills did not pass, the concerning language was ultimately included in a large omnibus bill, Minnesota HF 2310, which the governor signed into law.
+Amendments made to the legislation did add language which encourages partnerships with existing fuel retailers, a small step in the right direction.